 As a blogger, you need a way to keep in touch with readers who visit your site.
 Adding your email address would be an easy way to achieve this.
 But publishing your email online, without obfuscation, is an invitation for spammers to abuse it.
-That’s why you should use a contact form instead.
-Your visitors can fill it in without needing to see your email address, and the messages get delivered right to your inbox.

 Monetizing your blog